SnellerInc/grafana-datasource/src/README.md

 This value is automatically set for Sneller Cloud instances after you select your home region in the Sneller Region drop-down menu.

-For self-hosted Sneller instances, this value must be set to your endpoint URL.
+For self-hosted Sneller instances, this value must be set to your `snellerd` endpoint URL.

 ### Sneller Token